alex-eleva/shiny-octo-fortnight/rules.md

 ## How will will communicate difficulties with a task assigned to us

+We will communicate primarily through texting.
+If someone is having difficulty with a task, they will be able to message other team members for assistance.

 ## How we will back up each other to ensure that deadlines are not missed